Choosing a Stair Runner Carpet: A Definitive Buyer's Guide

 Abstract carpet on winding stairs.

 Carpeted stair treads take a lot of abuse, so choosing textured carpet or a carpet with at least a subtle pattern can be a smart idea for hiding wear and tear.
-If your flight of steps include pie or wedge shaped stairs (also referred to as winders), keep in mind that a patterned carpet may not match perfectly on these stairs.
+If your flight of steps include pie or wedge shaped stairs (also referred to as winders), keep in mind that a patterned carpet may not be perfectly matched on these stairs.
 Choosing an abstract or organic design may be a better choice.

-Professional Stair Runner Carpet Installation
+Professional Installation

-Argyle patterned carpet with leather border.
+Argyle patterned carpet with leather trim.

 All stair runner carpets (those not installed wall to wall) will require some type of edge finish.
 Typically this is a cotton or polyester narrow binding in a color closest to the background color of the carpet.
 However, for a more decorative finish, a wide binding tape in a matching or contrasting color can be applied.
 Decorative bindings are available in cotton, linen, polyester, leather, and vinyl and are applied up to 3" on the face of your carpet, depending on the width of your runner.